codex-academy/Nelisa/Deploy_online_201.md

 # Deploy online 201

 > Nelisa still wants to see her statistics on a web page from here smartphone.
-Yes things are more complicated as we need a database for our application.
+Yes things are more complicated as the need a database for the application.

 Deploy your Express application to a [Digital Ocean](https://www.digitalocean.com) VPS (Virtual Private Server), they have [very good tutorials](https://www.digitalocean.com/community/tutorials).